codewars/docs/content/curating/guidelines/translation.md

 ## Maintenance

-- After a translation is approved, it becomes **the responsibility of all parties involved: the translator, the user who approved the translation, and the kata author**, to fix any potential issues which might come up later when users attempt to submit their solution.
+- After a translation is approved, it becomes **the responsibility of all the parties involved: the translator, the kata author, and the reviewer**, to fix any potential issues which might come up later when users attempt to submit their solution.
 - Whenever possible, **improve any content of insufficient quality** by fixing bugs and identifying and addressing usability issues.
 Leave every kata you visit in better shape than you found it.